odoo/documentation/content/applications/finance/fiscal_localizations/chile.rst

      - `l10n_cl_boletas`
      - Includes all technical and functional requirements to generate and receive electronic invoices digitally based on the :abbr:`SII (Servicio de Impuestos Internos)` regulations.
-   * - :guilabel:`Electronic Esports of Goods for Chile`
+   * - :guilabel:`Electronic Exports of Goods for Chile`
      - `l10n_cl_edi_exports`
      - Includes technical and functional requirements to generate electronic invoices for exporting goods based on the :abbr:`SII (Servicio de Impuestos Internos)` and customs regulations.